abhijeetGithu/Web-E-commerce-With-Django/README.md

 Contributions to this project are welcome.
 If you have any bug fixes, improvements, or new features to propose, please submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details .